 I became obsessed with the idea of being able to play some kind of instrument.
 The only problem was, we didn't have any musical instrument shops in the city!
 I couldn’t figure out what instrument to buy and where.
 Plus, I had to worry about how much it would cost.
 There was a local shop that sold some household equipment, like washing machines, fridges, etc., but when I went in, I saw there were two synthesizers for sale: a Casio ctk-811ex and a ctk-711.
-The ctk-811ex sounded more professional to me, since an 811 seemed better than a 711.
+The ctk-811ex sounded more professional to me, since an 811 seemed better than a 711, right!?
 This was my dream come true, but I was still in school and didn’t have any money to buy it.
 Instead, I started asking my dad.
 He’s a smart guy, so he told me that if I found a music teacher and started learning music, he would buy it for me within the next month.
 And he did!
-I was took piano lessons with a private teacher for two years, which is the only “official” music education I’ve had.
+I was taking piano lessons with a private teacher for two years, which is the only “official” music education I’ve had.
 Everything else I’ve learned, I did so through practice.

 I continued my generous attempts at writing music.
 Then it came time to choose what I’d do for a living.
 I couldn’t imagine I would be able to earn money doing music.
 I entered university in Kyiv, the capital of Ukraine.
 My studies were boring as shit, but that was my chance to stay in Kyiv.
 I was still bringing my tracks to local producers, but I didn’t have any luck.
 At the same time, my skills were becoming better and better.
 I started leaning toward rock music and played in a couple of bands at that time.